House of Rochechouart: The viscounts of Limoges after Adémar III

 On his death in 1139, Adémar III had a daughter, Brunissende, but no more male heirs.
 Therefore, the viscountcy of Limoges passed to Guy de Comborn, Adémar's son-in-law, though Foucher's line continued via the viscounts of Rochechouart.
 Until 1290, the viscountcy of Limoges was held by the house of Comborn, then passed to the House of Dreux-Bretagne (1290–1384), to the House of Blois-Châtillon (1384–1481), and finally to the House of Albret (1484–1572).
-On the death of Jeanne d'Albret, viscountess of Limoges, in 1572, the title descended upon Henry, king of Navarre, the future Henry IV.
-In 1607, the viscountcy was once and for all reassigned to the house of Couronne.
+On the death of Jeanne d'Albret, viscountess of Limoges, in 1572, the title descended upon Henri III of Navarre, the future Henry IV.
+In 1607, the viscountcy was once and for all reassigned to the Crown.
 Nevertheless, in 1661, Louis XIV authorised count François de Rochechouart to take the arms and title of the counts of Limoges, as a descendant in the direct and male line from Foucher of Limoges.
 Since that date, the title of count of Limoges has fallen upon the 'chef d'armes' (inheritor) of the House of Rochechouart.